gideonfu55/todolist-app/README.md

 - Added MySQL database for TODO item records.
 - Changed Controller, Service and Repository layers from previous app.
+- Added feature: allow user to update completion status of item in DB by checking/unchecking checkbox for this object field.

 ## Required Updates